pmirski/AWESOMEOsoftware/FullCode/Readme.txt

+1. COPY CODE and make symmetrical (new folder) PHYSICAL CHANGE: lower & connect other QRD block
+	CODE CHANGE: lots. add that other pin sensor
+2. Make changes for the one sing hor trolley (only one position to go to: pulls agent up, exits loop soon if dun register switch, goes to crane move, claw opens, go to next
+	PHYSICAL CHANGE: 1. take off last stripe
+			 2. maybe Cam's pancake stack increase? <--CONCERN: NO TUB CLEARANCE CODE CHANGE: 1. make exit ClBlk loop after some time (pancake stack may suffice)
+		     2. ma

+Also: w 16.7, too far on IRgate approach (and only shorten IR approach there)
+Also: BRING HEAT/GLUE GUN FOR ADDING PANCAKE STACK (or...velcro? sth ready, off/on
+Also: 111 on 16.4, 105 on 16.7
+Also: ZL full turn works well with 16.7

+CHARGE ALL BATTERIES ON OTHER PPLS RIGHT WHEN ENTER

+CAM SAYS: "Agent at position #2 is at LO , robot tried to grab at either Hi or Medium"

+Pawel:
+1. Testing & Error handling!!!
+Consider all possibilities Talk to Jon re: clear tub
+	Look at what Cam made; test to see if works
+2. Mirrored surface 	<--- Do this ASAP and you'll have a second surface
+3. Test transition from retrieval to zipline
+4. Move edge sensors
+5. Change times: wait for Kurt's voltage regulation

+ASK TIME REQUIRED

 // Nota bene:
 //    0.
 All code in one file because remains ready for one-big-case conversion
 //    1.
 RESET AFTER EVERY TEST; otherwise variable values do not reset.
 Many initial values important.